qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/database.rst

   to load it in QGIS before to import.

 ``Database (connection name)`` [selection]
   Name of the database connection (not the database name).
+Existing connections will be shown in the combobox.

 ``Schema (schema name)`` [string]
   Optional.
+Existing schemas will be listed in the combobox.

   An existing schema of the selected database can be chosen.
-  By default this is the ``public`` schema.

   Default: *public*